SAP/e-mobility-charging-stations-simulator/ui/web/README.md

 ![webui](./src/assets/webui.png)

-1. With the buttons on the top you can stop, start the simulator, add new charging stations and refresh the content.
+1. With the buttons on the top you can start/stop the simulator, add new charging stations and refresh the content.
 2. Each charging station is a row in the table with specific 'Actions' to execute.
 Try 'Stop Charging Station' and refresh with the large blue button and see the status 'Started' turns from 'Yes' into 'No'.

 ### Development